vivliostyle/vivliostyle.org/_posts/2021-01-06-new-years-greetings-and-updates-on-vivliostyle.md

 ## And about Vivliostyle Pub

-Finally, let's talk about our main goal, Vivliostyle Pub. vivliostyle.js and Vivliostyle CLI 3.0 that we' ve mentioned so far are all elemental technologies of Vivliostyle Pub.
+Finally, let's talk about our main goal, Vivliostyle Pub. vivliostyle.js and Vivliostyle CLI 3.0 that we have mentioned so far are all elemental technologies of Vivliostyle Pub.
 Its requirements specification is summarized below.

 - [Vivliostyle Pub v1 要件仕様 (WIP)](https://github.com/vivliostyle/community/wiki/Vivliostyle-Pub-v1-Req)